tsileo/blobstash/docs/lua.md

 // Write to the output buffer
 write(string)

-// Output JSON, the payload must already be JSON encoded writejson(string)
+// Output JSON (with the right Content-Type), the data must be a table (or use `json` module with write). jsonify(string)

+// Render execute a Go HTML template, data must be a table with string keys render(string, string) -> string

 // Return an error with the given status code and an optional error message error(int[, message])